ChickenProp/sysfuck/README.markdown

 * `sfwrap` has no way to distinguish between `sfwrap interpreter program` and `sfwrap program`.
 So specifying an interpreter on the command line will produce a different `argv` to specifying an interpreter with a shebang (`#!`) line or using a compiled program.
 You can also specify `sfwrap` in the shebang line, like `#! /usr/bin/sfwrap interpreter`.
 In this case, `interpreter` will be included in the `argv`.

 * When using `sfwrap`, a keyboard interrupt will by default simply cause the program to exit with status 0.
 I'm not sure whether this can be overriden.

+* When you pass a byte to sysfuck to be printed (ie. a non-NULL byte), sysfuck does not check for errors after attempting to print it, so there's no guarantee that it worked.